dantol29/minishell/DOCUMENTATION/05_process_control.md

 ________________________________
 ### _EXECVE_
 ```
-#include <unistd.h>

 int execve(const char *pathname, char *const argv[], char *const envp[]);
 ```
--Executes the program referred to by pathname.
+- Executes the program referred to by pathname.
--This causes the program that is currently being run by the calling process  to  be  replaced  with  a  new  program,
+- This causes the program that is currently being run by the calling process to be replaced with a new program, with  newly  initialized  stack,  heap, and (initialized and uninitialized) data segments.

 **Return Value:**
-- Success:
+- Success: n success, execve() does not return
 - Error: -1, and errno is set appropriately.
 ____________________________________
 # _EXIT_
 ```
-#include <unistd.h>

 exit [n]
 ```
  - The  exit  utility  shall cause the shell to exit from its current execution